Concrete Subspace Learning based Interference Elimination for Multi-task Model Fusion: Introduction

 \section{Introduction}

-Pre-trained large models serve as foundational components in machine learning systems nowadays, playing a crucial role.
-They are adaptive to a wide range of downstream tasks through post fine-tuning, including image classification~\citep{heDeepResidualLearning2016,heMaskedAutoencodersAre2021}, natural language processing~\citep{radfordLanguageModelsAre2019,chungScalingInstructionFinetunedLanguage2022}, and speech recognition~\citep{gulatiConformerConvolutionaugmentedTransformer2020}.
-These fine-tuned models are often specialized for different tasks, and it is desirable to merge them into a unified model that performs well across multiple tasks.
+Pre-trained large models are foundational to modern machine learning, adaptable to diverse tasks via fine-tuning.
+Merging these specialized models into a unified one offers a scalable way to extract knowledge without accessing original training data~\cite{liDeepModelFusion2023:b,zhengLearningModelsFinetuning2025,Survery_ModelMerging_2024}.

-Multi-task model fusion serves as a powerful and scalable methodology for extracting knowledge from individually fine-tuned models targeting different downstream tasks, enabling the construction of a unified multi-task model~\citep{liDeepModelFusion2023,zhengLearnModelFineTuning2023}.
-This approach becomes particularly valuable when access to the underlying training data remains restricted and inaccessible, despite the availability of fine-tuned models\citep{wuHeterogeneousModelReuse2019,tangImprovingHeterogeneousModel2023a}.
-In recent research, exemplified by task arithmetic~\citep{ilharcoEditingModelsTask2023}, a multitude of influential techniques have been introduced to edit pre-trained models and incorporate task-specific models.
-For a more detailed exploration of these methodologies, please refer to Section~\ref{section:related_work}.
+Multi-task model merging becomes valuable when original training data is unavailable, despite the availability of fine-tuned models\cite{wuHeterogeneousModelReuse2019}.
+Following related research, exemplified by task arithmetic~\cite{ilharcoEditingModelsTask2023:b}, a multitude of influential techniques have been introduced to edit pre-trained models and incorporate task-specific models.
+These techniques leverage the knowledge captured within fine-tuned models without the need for extensive retraining or access to the original training data.

-A notable challenge for multi-task model fusion is how to resolve interference between different tasks, which is a phenomenon that occurs when interactions among the parameters from task-specific models negatively impact the performance of the merged multi-task model.
-Several approaches have been developed to address this issue.
-For example, Ties-Merging merges task vectors using magnitude trim, elect sign, and disjoint merge strategies instead of simple addition~\citep{yadavResolvingInterferenceWhen2023}.
-Yu et al.\ try to address conflicts by randomly dropping parameters and rescaling the remaining parameters in~\citep{yuLanguageModelsAre2023}.
-However, current merging techniques frequently resolve potential task interference and conflicts among parameters from task-specific models by evaluating individual attributes, such as the parameters' magnitude or sign, overlooking their collective impact on the overall functionality of the model.
+A notable challenge for multi-task model fusion is resolving task interference, a phenomenon that occurs when interactions among the parameters from task-specific models negatively impact the overall performance.
+Existing methods attempt to mitigate interference through various heuristics.
+For instance, Ties-Merging merges task vectors using magnitude trim, elect sign, and disjoint merge strategies instead of simple addition~\cite{yadavResolvingInterferenceWhen2023:b}.
+Yu et al.~\cite{yuLanguageModelsAre2024} randomly drop parameters and rescale the remaining ones.
+However, these techniques typically address interference by evaluating parameters in isolation, while often overlooking their collective impact on the overall functionality.